anic4cio/cronjob-invoices-api/README.md

-# cronjob-invoices-api
+# Officer PDF Document Writer

-Using Google Cloud Schedule with Pub/Sub as a CronJob to get invoices form a financial-plataform-API.
+This is an application to parse a Slack message and make a official PDF file properly formatted